What is a Soffit Vent? Your Complete Guide to Attic Ventilation [2026]

 Soffit vents are perforated openings installed in the underside of your roof's eaves, designed to allow air to flow into and out of your attic.
 These vents are crucial in maintaining proper attic ventilation, which helps prevent heat buildup, moisture issues, and potential roof damage.

-The Purpose Of Soffit Vents
+Purpose of Soffit Vents

-2. Lower Energy Bills: Overheated attics can also lead to increased energy bills, making proper ventilation a cost-saving measure.
+2. Lower energy bills: Overheated attics can also lead to increased energy bills, making proper ventilation a cost-saving measure.

-3. Controlling Humidity: Ventilation helps maintain healthy humidity levels, preventing issues like mildew, mold, and rot that can threaten both your health and your home's integrity.
+3. Controlling humidity: Ventilation helps maintain healthy humidity levels, preventing issues like mildew, mold, and rot that can threaten both your health and your home's integrity.

 Types of Soffit Materials